eman-cickusic/DevOps-Pipeline-with-Google-Cloud/README.md

 3. Verifying that the trigger automatically built a new image
 4. Deploying the new image to a Compute Engine VM to test the changes

-## Video Demonstration

-I've created a video showing the full process of setting up and testing this CI/CD pipeline.
-The video demonstrates all the steps above and shows the application running on a Compute Engine VM.

 ## File Structure